SAP-samples/btp-end-to-end-scenario-use-cases/topic1/s4hc/checklist_bo.md

 ### Task 2: Assign a Business Catalog to the Business Object

 To access the Checklist API in a secure manner with user propagation we need to assign a business catalog to it.
-For our scenario we use the **Material Management - Purchase Order** catalog, as this is also required to access the Purchase Order API we use in a later exercise.
+For our scenario we use the **Materials Management - Purchase Orders** catalog, as this is also required to access the Purchase Order API we use in a later exercise.

    1. Maintain catalogs